 Here's what you need to do if you want to export the feeds from your iGoogle page in the OPML format:

 2. Download iGoogle's backup file and open it in a text editor like Notepad.
-Copy the entire content of the file to the clipboard (Ctrl+A, Ctrl+C).
+Select the entire content of the file (Ctrl+A) and copy it to the clipboard (Ctrl+C).

 3. Paste the code below and then click on "Convert to OPML".
 (If you are concerned about sharing private data, you should know that this is just a client-side script that doesn't store your data and it doesn't send it to a third-party service.)

 4. Copy the result and save it to a new XML file: igoogle-subscriptions.xml.
 Use a text editor like Notepad.

 To import the file in Netvibes, click the "Add button", select "Feeds" and click "browse" next to "Import OPML", then pick the XML file you've created and click "Import".
 Most feed readers have an option to import a list of subscriptions.